Bernard Schwartz House: Interior

 The house covers 3000 ft2, with four bedrooms.
 Sources disagree on whether it has two and a half, three, or four bathrooms.
 The interiors are arranged around a grid of squares measuring 7 ft long on each side, around which the entire house is laid out.
 Tidewater cypress, brick, and full-height windows are used throughout the interior.
-The ceilings throughout the house are staggered.
+The ceilings throughout the interior are staggered.

 Decorative features

 The primary first-story rooms have Cherokee-red concrete floors, while the hallways, stairs, and bedrooms have wood floors.
 The Schwartz House has a radiant heating system, sometimes cited as the oldest continuously operating radiant-heating system in the United States; the heating system's pipes are embedded into the floors' crushed-rock foundation.
 The walls are made of brick and cypress.
 The cypress boards on the walls are interspersed with battens, which vertically divide the walls into modules measuring 13 in high.
 The wooden ceilings have ornamental "light screens", which each consist of a pane of glass between two plywood cutouts.
 The woodwork throughout the house was coated in several layers of wax, which was then buffed.

-Throughout the house, Wright designed built-in furniture and small closets.
-He designed all the furnishings, such as fruit bowls, lamps, and cushions.
-There were several standalone hassocks and tables as well, though these pieces of furniture have been removed from the first story.
-There are also two indoor fireplaces.
+Throughout the house, Wright designed built-in furniture and added small closets.
+He was also responsible all the furnishings, such as fruit bowls, lamps, and cushions.
+There were several standalone hassocks and tables, though these pieces of furniture have been removed from the first story; additionally, the design includes two indoor fireplaces.